idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

-There are currently four size props for `Column`. `size`, `sm`, `md`, and `lg`.
+There are currently four size props for `Column` that determine its width as a percentage.
+The values are indicated by `size`, `sm`, `md`, `lg` and `xl`.
 The first one, `size`, applies to all screen sizes.
-The values indicate how many columns wide the column should be.
-The intrinsic column width is defined by percentage relative to the row as parent.
+The others apply to screen widths of 0-480, 768-1023, 1024-1365, and 1366 and larger, respectively.

+There are also four offset props for `Column` that determine it's offset as a percentage (from left in case of LTR and from right in case of RTL.)
+The values are indicated by `offset`, `smOffset`, `mdOffset`, `lgOffset` and `xlOffset`.
+The first one, `offset`, applies to all screen sizes.
+The others apply to screen widths of 0-480, 768-1023, 1024-1365, and 1366 and larger, respectively.
+Unlike size values, offset values can be positive _or_ negative.

 If you're nesting a column inside a row which is inside another column that is inside another row as below: